-The AERtrim system, which maximizes blower efficiency, depends on the $O_2$ sensor.
+The AERtrim system depends on the O2 sensor to maximize blower efficiency.
 The AERtrim system needs only minimal maintenance.
 It is recommended that you inspect the oxygen sensor for accuracy every 12 months by comparing it to a sensor reading from a properly calibrated flue analyzer.
 This is strongly advised because contaminated air or gas supplies may cause impurity buildup and shift the calibration point.
-An offset value of $\pm 3.0\%$ can be entered in the O2 Offset parameter in the AERtrim Settings screen (Main Menu $\rightarrow$ Advanced Setup $\rightarrow$ Performance $\rightarrow$ AERtrim $\rightarrow$ AERtrim Settings) to correct the reading during manual calibration.
+An offset value of ±3.0% can be entered in the O2Offset parameter in the AERtrim Settings screen (Main Menu > Advanced Setup > Performance > AERtrim > AERtrim Settings) to correct the reading during manual calibration.
 If the sensor has a large amount of offset, a replacement may be required soon.